-We compare HMVFS with two popular versioning file systems, BTRFS [9] and NILFS2 [12], to show the efficiency of snapshotting operations of HMVFS.
-We also compare HMVFS with two non-versioning but state-of-theart in-memory file systems with the best I/O performance: PMFS [1] and EXT4 [17].
-PMFS is a typical in-memory file system and EXT4 is one of the most widely-used traditional file system.
-Besides the IOPS results of every benchmark, we also show efficiency, the reciprocal of time overhead on creating a snapshot, to illustrate how HMVFS achieves snapshotting with neglectable performance overhead.
+We compare HMVFS with two popular versioning file systems, BTRFS [24] and NILFS2 [14], to show the efficiency of snapshot operations of HMVFS.
+We also compare HMVFS with three nonversioning but state-of-the-art in-memory file systems with the best I/O performance: PMFS [8], NOVA [35] and EXT4 [9].
+PMFS is a typical in-memory file system, NOVA is a log-structured inmemory file system, and EXT4 is one of the most widely-used traditional file system with direct access patch DAX [6,28].